Presentation of wooden houses

 • vapour dispersion film

-The house, almost finished in the factory, was loaded onto a truck and taken to Voluntari to be assembled on the poured and reinforced foundation.
-The whole thing was much simpler compared to a house being built from scratch on site.
-Catalin says that from the time they bought the land to the time they moved into the house was three years.
-Of these only 1 year was needed for the actual construction, of which 3 months were not worked on for various reasons.
-They moved into the house a few months ago although there was still work to be done on the finishing touches and they still had a number of systems to install.
-They continued to work "from the inside" as they would say, but did not finish.
-The arrival of the baby in their lives slowed the pace and changed their priorities a little. 🙂
+The house, almost finished in the factory, was loaded into a truck and taken to Voluntari to be assembled on the poured and reinforced foundation.
+Everything was much simpler compared to a house that is built from scratch on site.
+Cătălin says that from the time they bought the land until they moved into the house was 3 years.
+Of these, only 1 year was needed for the actual construction, of which 3 months were not worked for various reasons.
+They moved into the house a few months ago even though there was still finishing work to be done and a number of systems to install.
+They continued to work "from the inside out" as they would say, but they didn't finish.
+The arrival of the baby in their lives slowed the pace and changed their priorities a bit. 🙂

 Insulation

-Apart from the IT facilities I'll tell you about in a moment, the house's strongest asset is the insulation.
-Three types of mineral wool were used - glass wool, semi-rigid basalt and rigid basalt - and extruded polystyrene for the base.
-Because the Environmental Fund Administration does not consider these materials organic, they were not able to apply for funding under the Green House Plus programme, as they wished.
+Aside from the IT features I'll tell you about in a moment, the house's strongest asset is the insulation.
+Three types of mineral wool have been used - glass wool, semi-rigid basaltic and rigid basaltic - and extruded polystyrene for the plinth.
+Because the Environmental Fund Administration does not consider these materials organic, they could not apply for funding under the Green House Plus program, as they had wished.

-The high-density basaltic glass used creates a thermal lag, which makes it very difficult for the house to heat up even if the sun beats down on it all day.
-Heat transfer between the sun-heated wall and the interior is very slow so it doesn't get muggy on hot summer afternoons.
-Instead, the heat arrives at night, when it's needed, and at a much lower level.
+The high-density basalt wool used creates a thermal lag which makes it very difficult to heat the house even if the sun shines on it all day long.
+The heat transfer between the sun-warmed wall and the interior is very slow so you don't get sweltering on hot summer afternoons.
+Instead, the heat gets through at night, when it's needed, and at a much lower level.

 In addition to the insulation in the walls and roof, the foundation and plinth were insulated with 10 cm polystyrene.
-They considered sealing with vapour barrier and anti-condensation foils so important that Catalin and the family were directly involved in making sure it was done thoroughly and rigorously.
+They considered sealing with vapor barrier and anti-condensation films so important that Cătălin and his family were directly involved in making sure it was done thoroughly and rigorously.

 Heating systems.
 Home energy efficiency

-The house is energy efficient, but it is not a passive house.
-The calculations were made for a consumption of 50 kWh/sqm/year, but as it hasn't been a year since they moved into their new home I can't say yet if it fits.
+The house is energy efficient, but it's not a passive house.
+The calculations have been made for a consumption of 50 kWh/sqm/year, but as it has not yet been a year since they moved into their new home, I can't say yet if it is within the range.

-The orientation towards the sun was the essential element for placing the house on the land.
-The same idea was used to position the rooms, which face south, including the kitchen.
+The orientation towards the sun was the essential element for the placement of the house on the plot.
+The rooms, including the kitchen, face south.
 The bathrooms and the technical room are on the north side, "behind" the rooms.
-The effects of the decision were visible in winter when sensors were used in the rooms to track temperature changes and receive high or low temperature alerts.
+The effects of the decision were visible in the winter when sensors were used in the rooms to track temperature changes and receive alerts of high or low temperatures.

-A very good insulation of all water and sewer pipes in the house was done.
-The windows and the front door were chosen for their quality and are also Passive House Institute certified.
-It was quite an adventure to plan, design and build them, with one of the windows weighing approx. 440 kg and the other 330 kg.
+All water and sewage pipes in the house were very well insulated.
+The windows and front door were chosen on the basis of quality, also certified by the Passive House Institute.
+It was quite an adventure to plan, design and make them, with one window weighing about 440 kg and the other 330 kg.

-At the moment I can't give a cost because we haven't actually lived in the house for a year.
-We have an energy certificate done on exact figures from product catalogues we have used.
-The certificate says that we will consume about 29kWh/sqm/year for heating/air conditioning/mechanical ventilation.
+I can't give a cost yet because we haven't actually lived in the house for a year.
+We have an energy certificate made on exact figures from the product catalogs we used.
+The certificate says we will consume about 29kWh/sqm/yr for heating/air conditioning/mechanical ventilation.
 The only energy resource we use is electricity.
 That's 3770 kWh/year or about 1880 RON/year, not counting hot water."

-As I told you at the beginning, the house is owned by IT-people and this is very visible.
-There are things that we wouldn't even think of, but that Catalin considers very important and he finds it practically inconceivable to have a house without such systems.
+As I told you from the beginning, the house is owned by IT specialists and this is very visible.
+There are things that we wouldn't even think of, but that Catalin considers very important and he finds it practically unthinkable to have a house without such systems.

-"I find it essential to be able to turn on the heat/cooling remotely.
-It's an essential element of comfort in my view.
-It means knowing what temperature you have in the house when you're away.
+"I find it essential to be able to turn on the heat/air conditioning remotely.
+It is an essential comfort element in my view.
+It involves knowing what temperature you have in the house when you're away.
 That's where the elements I focused on - monitoring and alerting - come from."

-Let me tell you, briefly, what are the elements that Catalin is talking about:
+Let me briefly tell you what are the elements Catalin is talking about:

-• Temperature sensors installed in specific areas of the house to monitor changes in temperature and humidity.
-They have been set up to send alerts to your phone when the temperature is above or below a certain threshold.
+• Temperature sensors installed in specific places in your home to monitor temperature and humidity.
+They have been configured to send alerts to your phone when the temperature is above or below a certain threshold.

 • The air conditioners are equipped with Wi-Fi controllers and can each be switched independently into heating or cooling mode.

-• The recovery ventilation unit was specially purchased with remote control mode (on/off/turnover etc.).
+• The recovery ventilation unit has been specially purchased with remote control mode (on/off/ shut off/ shut down etc.).

-• The outboard rollers have a wind sensor that controls their lifting if the wind is too strong and there is a risk of being blown off the rails.
+• The outer rollers have a wind sensor that commands them to rise if the wind is too strong and there is a risk of being blown off the rails.

-• Smart sockets with consumption monitoring for water pumps in the house to stop their supply in case of a breakdown (broken pipe, for example).
+• Smart sockets with consumption monitoring for the water pumps in your home to shut them off in the event of a breakdown (bur burst pipe, for example).

-Catalin says it's far from over.
-There are many other systems they want to experiment with, but they haven't yet got around to focusing on them.
-He's glad he was able to use good quality materials and products, that he worked with a builder he could collaborate with so he could put his ideas into practice, that he has the strong, solid, energy-efficient wooden house they wanted.
+Cătălin says it's far from over.
+There are many other systems they want to experiment with, but they haven't gotten around to focusing on them yet.
+He is happy that he was able to use good quality materials and products, that he worked with a builder with whom he was able to collaborate so they could put their ideas into practice, and that they have the strong, sturdy, energy-efficient wooden house they wanted.

 Although they already live here, they told us that there is still a lot to be done, both to the house and the yard.
 They suggested we come back when everything is ready.
-We will do so knowing that all sorts of surprises will be waiting for us.
+We will do so knowing that there will be all sorts of interesting surprises waiting for us.

 About the author